Parents and Carers

 - We have involved local businesses and community groups in the career development of the students.

-- We have run visits to workshops, careers related shows and conferences for students to raise aspirations and their careers knowledge and awareness.
+- We have run visits to Universities, workshops, careers-related shows and conferences for students to raise aspirations and their careers knowledge and awareness.

 The Academy has a statutory duty to publish additional content regarding the careers programme including the careers lead.